Monotonicity and Competitive Equilibrium in Cake-cutting: Introduction

 \section{Introduction}

 The interest in monotonicity axioms was motivated by paradoxes such as the throw-away paradox \citep{Aumann1974Note}: in some cases an agent can improve his final utility by discarding some goods from the initial endowment.
 Such apparent paradoxes occur in real life too.
 Farmers may want to burn crops in order to increase their market-price.
-Port workers may object to the government's plan of building a new port, as this may create competition to their services.
-In all these cases, there are agents who are worse-off when the cake is larger.
-Such agents have an incentive to destroy a part of the cake (or at least prevent growth) in order to improve their well-being.
+In traffic networks, it may be possible to decrease the time spent on traffic-jams by removing a bridge (this is the so-called Breass Paradox, \citet{Braess1968}).
+In all these cases, some agents are worse-off when the social endowment is larger.
+Such agents have an incentive to destroy some of the endowment, or at least prevent growth, in order to improve their well-being.

-This problem motivated the so called \emph{resource-monotonicity (RM)} axiom \citep{Moulin1988}.
-Resource-monotonicity (sometimes termed \emph{aggregate monotonicity}), requires that when new resources are added, and the same division rule is used consistently, the utility of all agents should weakly increase.
+These issues motivated the axiom of \emph{resource-monotonicity (RM)}. \footnote{ Resource-monotonicity was introduced by \citet{Moulin1988}.
+It is also common in cooperative game theory, where it is called \emph{aggregate monotonicity} \citep{Peleg2007}. } It requires that when new resources are added, and the same division rule is used consistently, the utility of all agents should weakly increase.
 A related axiom is \emph{population-monotonicity (PM)}.
 It is concerned with changes in the number of participants.
-It requires that when someone leaves the division process and abandons his share, the utility of the remaining participants should weakly increase.
-Conversely, when a new agent joins the process, all existing participants have to make sacrifices in order to support the new agent, thus their utility weakly decreases.
+It requires that when a new agent joins the process, all existing participants have to make sacrifices in order to support the new agent, thus their utility weakly decreases.
+Both properties have inverse versions --- when the cake becomes smaller every utility should weakly decrease (RM), when someone leaves the division process every utility should weakly increase (PM).

 The present paper studies these two monotonicity requirements in the framework of the classic \emph{fair cake-cutting} problem \citep{Steinhaus1948}, where a single heterogeneous resource --- such as land or time --- has to be divided fairly.
 Fair cake-cutting protocols can be applied in inheritance cases and divorce settlements.
 They can be also used to divide broadcast time of advertisements and priority access time for customers of an Internet service provider \citep{Caragiannis2011}.